Larrycoin/iqoption-bot/README.md

 NOTE:
  - it not buy or sell on iqoption yet you must pay attencion to chart and do it manually
  - Do tests on test account
+ - Give a star if it helps you

 ## Summary